demir-delic/demirdelic.com/README.md

 # Lumen

 Lumen is a minimal, lightweight and mobile-first starter for creating blogs that uses [Gatsby](https://github.com/gatsbyjs/gatsby).
+Lumen was created by [Alexander Shelepenok](https://github.com/alxshelepenok).

 ## Features